lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 iteratively train, predict, label the dataset in chunks until we reach the desired model accuracy.

-To push the sampled dataset automatically after running Lightly Docker you can append `upload_dataset=True` to the docker run command.
+To push the selected dataset automatically after running Lightly Docker you can append `upload_dataset=True` to the docker run command.

 E.g.